-If you would like to ask the Board a question, please pre-submit your questions three working days in advance of the meeting by emailing blmkicb.contactus@nhs.net
+If you would like to ask the Board a question, please submit your questions three working days in advance of the meeting by emailing blmkicb.contactus@nhs.net

 You will be able to attend the meeting in person, but please remember, it is not a ‘Public Meeting’, so you will not be able to ask questions or talk during the meeting.
 Once venue arrangements have been finalised the venue for the next meeting will be provided below.

-You can also attend online/virtually via an online applications such as Microsoft Teams, Webex etc., the application to be used for each meeting will depend on the venue and the link or instruction for each meeting will be provided below, at least 5 working days prior to the meeting.
+You can also attend online via Microsoft Teams, the link for each meeting will be provided below, at least 5 working days prior to the meeting.
 If you attend, please put your speaker on mute (this will help to reduce background noise) and turn your camera off.
 As this is a meeting in public and NOT a Public Meeting, there will be no opportunity to use a ‘chat’ facility.

 Please note that meetings are recorded (audio and visual) for the purpose of compiling draft minutes and are deleted once the minutes have been approved.